-‘The Young And The Restless’ Recap For Mon.
-May 22: Jack’s Terrified, Mariah’s Shocked, & Hilary’s Panicked
+‘The Young And The Restless’ Recap For Monday, May 22: Jack’s Terrified, Mariah’s Shocked, & Hilary’s Panicked

 After that nightmare Jack had where Dina (Marla Adams) revealed that Victor (Eric Braeden) is really his father instead of John Abbott, Jack just might need some type of rescue but probably not in the form of his brother and sister.
 Instead, Jack used his ever-handy pills to spell out “No,” and he split from the cabin before a harried Ashley and Billy arrived.
 Foiled again.

-The rushed home, and to their surprise, they found Jack there acting as if nothing had happened.
+They rushed home, and to their surprise, they found Jack there acting as if nothing had happened.
 Wait, what?
 In fact, Jack informed them he’d see them at work at Jabot tomorrow.
 Did he take some of those pills he used to spell “no?”

 Speaking of surprised, Mariah (Camryn Grimes) experienced one when she walked in on Nick (Joshua Morrow) and Sharon (Sharon Case).
 Oh boy, they told her they’re back together… again.
-She actually wasn’t too surprised about that — just about the fact that they didn’t have their door locked or something.
+She actually wasn’t too surprised about that — just about the fact that they didn’t have their door locked.
 Mariah did, however, ask a pertinent question about why they thought this time would end up any differently than all the other times they’d tried and failed.
 Ultimately, that led to a meaningful conversation between Nick and Sharon where they decided the difference was they are different now.
 If they say so…

 Meanwhile, Hilary (Mishael Morgan) was beside herself trying to book a guest for her upcoming show.
 Talk about waiting until the last minute.
 However, Devon had it handled.
 He took steps to not only help his hopeful baby momma to be but also his nephew, Charlie (Noah Alexander Gerry) and Hilary’s teenaged protegee Shauna (Camryn Hamm).